 Allow me to propose a change of perspective.
 What if you viewed your online efforts as a party?
 An actual party.
 One that takes planning, preparation, and maybe, a professional party-planner to take things over for you.

 Regardless of who plans the online party of your small business, the goal of this party is to be the talk of the town.
 You want guests to talk about this party long after it’s over, how great it was, who was there and all of the memories they have from it.
 Sounds great, right?

 Sure.
 But to make this kind of party happen, you have commit to some serious planning.
 So let’s get down to the Who’s and What’s for your social media party-planning and website fundamentals, so that yours is the one they remember for months to come:

 Creating your business avatar

 You can make or break a party based on who you invite to it.
-Think about it… you have an idea of what kind of party you want to host.
-From that, you should know exactly who you want to invite.
+Think about it.
+You have an idea of what kind of party you want to host.
+From there, you should know exactly who you want to invite.

 The parallel here is your audience.
 Who are you trying to attract to your site and you do you want engaging with your content?

 What’s on the menu?
 What will you serve?
 Is it sit down, or buffet style?
 Many say that when it comes to a big party, like a wedding, the thing guests remember most are often how well the venue accommodated the number of people and the how good the food was.